DeshyDan/Top-Farmer-Code-Game/README.md

 - Navigate to `Project` > `Export` as shows in the picture below
   ![Play Button](docs/export_nav.png)
 - Add MacOs Runner
-- Set the bundle identifier to `com.codegi` a shown in the picture below
+- Set the bundle identifier to `com.codegi` as shown in the picture below
   ![Play Button](docs/macos_bundle_id.png)
 - Click Export